-A new report launched in 2015, Triple Jeopardy: tackling the discrimination facing women and girls with leprosy.
-The report reveals a gender based discrepancy in the figures for new cases of leprosy.
+A report launched in 2015, Triple Jeopardy: tackling the discrimination facing women and girls with leprosy.
+The report revealed a gender based discrepancy in the figures for new cases of leprosy.

 ILEP has published a series of Learning Guides about leprosy, targeting all health workers who deal with people affected by leprosy, especially those at the first referral level, such as a health centre.
 In that setting, people who are suspected of having leprosy need to be examined carefully, so that the diagnosis can be either confirmed or rejected.

 WHO/ILEP technical guide on community-based rehabilitation and leprosy